-With a broad base of offerings usually seen in mountain towns at least twice its size, Whitefish has something for everyone – just like our vacation rentals provide options to fit all budgets and group sizes.
+With a broad base of offerings usually seen in mountain towns at least twice its size, our Whitefish vacation rentals and lake house rentals have something for everyone, with options to fit all budgets and group sizes.

-Located in Flathead County about 60 miles south of the border with British Columbia, Canada, Whitefish lies in a valley on the west side of the Continental Divide.
+Located in Flathead County about 60 miles south of the border with British Columbia, Canada, our Whitefish vacation rentals and cabins lie in a valley on the west side of the Continental Divide.
 Twenty-six miles east sits the Flathead National Forest and the gateway to Glacier National Park at West Glacier’s Apgar Visitor Center.
 The largest town in the region, Kalispell, lies 16 miles south, and just a bit farther is thirty-mile-long Flathead Lake and quaint waterfront communities like Lakeside and scenic Rollins.

 Whitefish prides itself on yearly traditions, and you’ll find fun cultural events for all ages during every season.
 One such tradition is the annual Whitefish Winter Carnival, a three-day celebration in February of all-things-snow, with festivities such as an ice sculpture contest, a penguin costume parade through downtown, the crowning of a winter king and queen, and a polar plunge for the truly daring.
 Participants even line up for skijoring, a popular Norwegian winter sport in which a person on skis is pulled behind a horse over snow-covered obstacles like slalom gates and jumps.